-The reactive simulations involved an air chemical model of five species: N, O, N2, O2 and NO. Seventeen chemical reactions, involving dissociation and recombination, were simulated by the proposed model.
-The Arrhenius formula was employed to determine the reaction rates and the law of mass action was used to determine the source terms of each gas specie equation.
+The reactive simulations involved an air chemical model of seven species: N, O, N2, O2, NO, NO+ and e-.
+Eighteen chemical reactions, involving dissociation, recombination and ionization, were simulated by the proposed model.
+This model was suggested by [46].The Arrhenius formula was employed to determine the reaction rates and the law of mass action was used to determine the source terms of each gas specie equation.

-The results have demonstrated that the most correct aerodynamic coefficient of lift is obtained by the [17] scheme with second-order accuracy, in an inviscid formulation, to a reactive condition of thermochemical non-equilibrium.
-Considering thermochemical non-equilibrium, the cheapest algorithm was due to [17], inviscid, first-order accurate, unstructured.
+The results have demonstrated that the most correct aerodynamic coefficient of lift is obtained by the [17] scheme with first-order accuracy, in an inviscid formulation, to a five species model.
+The cheapest algorithm was due to [17], inviscid, firstorder accurate, structured, and five species model.
 Moreover, the shock position is closer to the geometry as using the reactive formulation than the ideal gas formulation.
-It was verified in the inviscid and viscous cases.
-In comparison with the perfect gas formulation, the reactive simulations gave the best results to the [17] scheme in its second order accuracy version, according to the expected behaviour for a high resolution scheme.
-Errors less than 10% were obtained with this version of the [17] algorithm in the determination of the stagnation pressure at the body nose and less than 6% in the determination of the shock standoff distance, highlighting the correct implementation and good results obtained from the reactive formulation.
+It was verified in [22].
+Comparing the five species model and the seven species model, the second order solution of both models present the best behaviour.
+Errors less than 20% were obtained with this version of the [17] algorithm in the determination of the stagnation pressure at the body nose and an error of 7.89% was found in the determination of the shock standoff distance, highlighting the correct implementation and good results obtained from the reactive formulation.
 Values of these parameters were evaluated and proved the significant potential of the present numerical tool.